List of Mentors for NZSA Mentor Programme

 Kiri has worked in the publishing industry, primarily as an editor, for over fifteen years.
 She started her editing career working in legal publishing and went on to work as a freelance editor and book project manager.
 She has also worked for AUP and Huia.
 For the last five years Kiri has specialised in poetry editing and manuscript assessment.
 She has a particular interest in writing by poets of colour and those who are marginalised by the mainstream.

 Genre: Fiction, Creative Nonfiction and Poetry

 Ruby Porter is a prose-writer, poet and artist.
 She was the winner of the Wallace Foundation Short Fiction Award in 2017, and the inaugural winner of the Michael Gifkins Prize in 2018, with her debut novel Attraction.
-Attraction was written during her Masters of Creative Writing at the University of Auckland, and published in 2019 by Melbourne-based Text Publishing.
+Attraction was written during her Masters of Creative Writing at the University of Auckland, published in 2019 by Melbourne-based Text Publishing, and longlisted in the Ockham New Zealand Book Awards in 2020.
 It is distributed throughout Australia, New Zealand and North America.
 Her poetry, short fiction and nonfiction has been published in Newsroom, Milly Mag, Recess Mag, Geometry Journal, Antithesis Journal, Aotearotica, The Wireless and The Spinoff.
 A recorded selection of her poetry is available on New Zealand Electronic Poetry Centre.

 Ruby teaches creative writing at the University of Auckland, The Creative Hub, and in high schools.
-She has fifteen years’ experience as a tutor, and five years’ experience as a writing tutor.
+She has over fifteen years’ experience as a tutor, and has been a writing tutor since 2016.

 Area: South Wairarapa